codevonnie/datarepproject/README.md

 ## Introduction
 This project provides the design and documentation for the dataset "Disabled Parking Spaces" which is available at [data.gov.ie](https://data.gov.ie/dataset/disabled-parking-spaces).

 The use of this dataset is to provide information to people who require disabled parking.
-The idea would be to make use of this information through an app which could provide up-to-date information regarding the exact location of spaces, nearby facilities and other pertinant information such as the marking of such spaces.
+The idea would be to make use of this information through an app which could provide up-to-date information regarding the exact location of spaces, nearby facilities and other pertinant information such as the marking of such spaces and whether there are dipped footpaths for users that use wheelchairs or walking aids.
 The original dataset is provided by Fingal County Council but the view would be that similar information would be held by other county councils around the country.

 This dataset also contains a value called "Occupied" which could have a future idea of providing realtime information regarding whether a parking space is occupied at the time of a request.